Joint Light Tactical Vehicle: JLTV A2

 AM General took over the program, and it features a new Duramax engine and 740 amp C.E.
 Niehoff & Co. alternator capable of charging Li-Ion batteries.

 L-ATV Ambulance variant

 Showcased at the Association of the United States Army (AUSA) Global Force Symposium in 2019.
 The L-ATV Ambulance is based on the Utility configuration base platform and the rear can hold 4 litters or up to 8 seated patients or a combination of the two.

 Hybrid electric JLTV

 In January 2022 Oshkosh unveiled a hybrid-electric Joint Light Tactical Vehicle (eJLTV) technology demonstrator that uses a ‘commercially available' lithium-ion battery.
-It takes the diesel engine of the JLTV about 30 minutes to charge the lithium-ion battery, and then the eJLTV can operate off of battery power for approximately the same amount of time.
+It takes the diesel engine of the JLTV about 30 minutes to charge the lithium-ion battery, and then the eJLTV can operate on battery power for approximately the same amount of time.
 It can export up to 115 kW of power.
 The hybrid electric configuration adds more than 453 kg to the vehicle's curb weight.